magento/knowledge-base/.github/CONTRIBUTING.md

 You can contribute by creating an issue or pull request (PR) on our [support knowledge base](https://github.com/magento/knowledge-base) GitHub repository.
 We welcome all types of contributions; from minor typo fixes to new topics.

-Support knowledge base staff members review issues and pull requests on a regular basis.
+The Support knowledge base staff members review issues and pull requests on a regular basis.
 We do our best to address all issues as soon as possible, but working through the backlog takes time.
 We appreciate your patience.

 ## Rewards for contributions